 Harper and Miles feel the weight of their recent mistakes, while Harper is tasked with training Miles.
 Nolan and Celina are dispatched to a robbery call at the Dropout TV Studios where Nolan encounters a familiar face.

-The upcoming episode of The Rookie will feature Dropout CEO and Game Changer host Sam Reich, along with other Dropout collaborators Vic Michaelis, Jacob Wysocki, Zac Oyama, and Anna Garcia.
-They’ll appear alongside The Rookie’s regular cast members, Nathan Fillion, Mekia Cox, Lisseth Chavez, and Deric Augustine.
+This episode of The Rookie featured Dropout CEO and Game Changer host Sam Reich, along with other Dropout collaborators Vic Michaelis, Jacob Wysocki, Zac Oyama, and Anna Garcia.
+They appeared alongside The Rookie’s regular cast members, Nathan Fillion, Mekia Cox, Lisseth Chavez, and Deric Augustine.
 The episode was partially shot at Dropout’s studios in Los Angeles.
-After airing first on ABC, this special crossover episode of The Rookie will drop on Hulu the next day.
+As of today, this special crossover episode of The Rookie is on Hulu.

 The Rookie is currently in its eighth season on ABC.
 It has one spin-off on the air already, The Rookie: Feds, with another series, The Rookie: North, in development.
 And it also exists in the MCU, as Wonder Man showed us.
 Nathan Fillion has a long history with this network, as The Rookie followed up another ABC series, Castle, which also ran on the network for eight seasons, from 2009-2016.
 Of course, he’ll always be Captain Mal Reynolds to us first, a show that only lasted one season.